Seabird she flies ....

 11pm, Sunday, 24 December 1967.

 'Christmas.
 I hate it,' thought Jeremy as he lay in bed, his head buried beneath the pillow, hands holding each side down, trying to drown out the noise coming from the kitchen.
 His parents were arguing, again.
+A Christmas eve ritual.

 'At this time of the year, we think of those less fortunate than ourselves – the poor, the sick, and those who have not yet found Jesus.
 Let us pray.'

-Mass ended at eight, and the kids were back home and in bed by nine.
+Beside him were his mother Jane, older sister Rosemary, and brother.
+He didn’t know where his dad Ben was, but the options therein were few – the pub or the bowling club.
+Dad not being a Catholic, it was up to mum to get the kids to church.
+Restraining Adrian for an hour on that pew was a chore, so the family usually sat up the back in case he needed to be taken outside by one of them, to forestall deadly looks from some of the elderly members of the congregation who abhorred the disturbance during mass every Sunday morning.
+Christmas was the one time of the year it was different.
+Mass ended at eight in the evening, and the kids were back home and in bed by nine.
 Shortly thereafter Ben arrived home from the pub, drunk as usual, and full of Christmas spirit.
-But this was not the Christmas spirit that Jeremy had seen on television.
-It was something altogether different, darker, and, after all these years, common.
-The fighting - verbal – with Jane began almost immediately.
+But this was not the Christmas spirit that Jeremy had seen on television in the annual screening of Dickens' A Christmas Carol, or his mother's favourite movie It's A Wonderful Life.
+What he was suffering through was something altogether different, darker, and, after all these years, common.
+Ben's fighting - verbal - with Jane began almost immediately he came through the front door.
 It was now eleven and they had been going at it non-stop for hours.
 Idiotic arguing, about issues of no consequence, at least in Jeremy’s mind.
 Food, money, work.
 Blame, blame, blame.
+'Why?' thought Jeremy for every moment of the tirade, never finding an answer, and swearing that, when he grew up, he would never do the same with his partner.

 ‘I have to work,’ he responded, rather feebly.